As Washington’s job market softens, workers may have fewer options

 If that slowdown continues and the unemployment rate, now at a very low 3.7%, rises, job seekers may find they’ve “got less leverage,” Vance-Sherman said.
 “If you’re offered a job … you’re less likely to be in a position to negotiate for your ideal work setting.”

-Some recruiters say they’re are already seeing signs of that power shift, especially in hiring by larger employers.
+Some recruiters say they are already seeing signs of that power shift, especially in hiring by larger employers.

 Although the job market “is still employee driven,” the balance has shifted slightly in some sectors and company types, said Megan Slabinski, who oversees regional hiring for technology, marketing and creative roles with the Seattle office of recruiter Robert Half.